 A Guide to Selecting An Adoption Or Foster Therapist

-Families experience great joy as they welcome newly adopted or foster children into their lives.
-When a child comes home, parents might start counseling right away or the need may not arise until a later time, such as adolescence.
-Identifying the right therapist can be a challenging task, especially if a parent is not familiar with the counseling field.
-This article gives parents direction on choosing the right adoption counselor for their child.
-There are many factors to consider, from insurance and office location, to the therapist’s degree and training.
-Any reputable therapist will be happy to answer questions about themselves and their practice.
-Some questions to ask the prospective therapist include:
+Families usually experience great joy as they welcome newly adopted or foster children into their lives.
+When a child comes home, parents might start counseling right away, or the need may not arise until a later time, such as adolescence.
+Identifying the right adoption or foster therapist for your child can be challenging, especially if a parent is not familiar with the counseling field.

-Do you have a masters’ degree (or greater) in a counseling related field?
-Counseling related fields include: psychology, social work, psychiatry, and marriage and family therapy.
+Do you have a masters’ degree (or greater) in a counseling-related field?
+Counseling-related areas include psychology, social work, psychiatry, and marriage and family therapy.

 Do you have a license to practice independently?
 Each state and degree have different requirements, but a license indicates the therapist passed state boards showing competency in their degree.

 When did you finish your counseling degree?
-It is preferable for the therapist to have completed their degree more than five years ago.
+The therapist should have completed their degree more than five years ago.
 Of course, more experience is desirable.

 Do you take my insurance?
-If the therapist is in-network with your insurance, call the company to request benefit information and an authorization (if needed).
-If the therapist is out-of- network, call the company to determine your benefits.
-You will want to ask about your deductible, co-pays, co-insurance, and requirement for authorization.
+If the therapist is in-network with your insurance, call the company to request benefit information and authorization (if needed).
+If the therapist is out-of-network, call the company to determine your benefits.
+You will want to ask about your deductible, co-pays, co-insurance, and the requirement for authorization.

 How many years have you worked with foster and adopted children?
-An effective counselor will have at least two to three years expertise in the area of foster care or adoptions.
+A competent counselor will have at least two to three years of expertise in the area of foster care or adoptions.
 And ideally, 30% to 50% of the therapist’s practice should be with foster or adopted children.

 What is the location of your practice?
-Ask about location as it can make a difference in your choice.
+Ask about the site as it can make a difference in your choice.

 As the parent, will I stay in the room during my child’s sessions?
 Typically, an adoption therapist keeps parents in the therapy session with the child.
 The parent remains in the room for information and attachment opportunities.